-GED Testing: The UAS Sitka Learning Center is the GED Test Center for Sitka.
+GED Instruction and Testing: The SSC is the official GED Testing Center for the community of Sitka.
 GED pre-testing, instruction, and official tests are offered on a scheduled basis throughout the year.
 There are no fees for pre-tests, study materials, or classes.
-There is a \$25 fee for GED test administration.
+There is a one-time \$25 UAS fee for GED test administration in addition to the standard fees charged by ETS for each of the four GED tests.